spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 `kubectl get all`
 >Displays all pods, replica set, deployments, etc. at once.

+`kubectl get namespaces`
+>Displays a list of available namespaces.

+`kubectl get pods --all-namespaces`
+>Shows all the pods available in all namespaces.
+May swap out --all-namespaces with a specific namespace.

 `minikube service service-name --url`
 >Displays the url and port num of the pod exposure in local node